TactileCBT - PBT in Action

 Who doesn’t have a mobile and send a text daily, possibly hourly?
 And, with texting and instant messaging, tablets, notebooks, smartphones, Twitter, MSN, Facebook, etc., etc. – all of those text messages present an opportunity to get it wrong, maybe by not pressing Pause.

-How many people have sent a text or an email only to wish the next day (or even the next instant) that we hadn’t?
-We know everyone reading this will say, ‘Yes, I have.’
-We’ve all done it.
+How many people have sent a text or an email only to wish the next day (or even the next instant) that they hadn’t?
+We know everyone reading this will say: "Yes!
+I have."
+Because we’ve all done it.
 Well don't do it again, just Press Pause.

 Pause Button Therapy/TactileCBT is for anyone who’s ever made a mistake in their life and never wants to make one again.
 It's for anyone who wants to make a change.

-Keep up to date with the latest news and trends around everything regarding Pause Button Therapy and TactileCBT, y visiting our Blog page.
-With new in-depth info being added every week make sure you book mark the page and visit regularly.
-Click here to see what everyone is talking about, feel free to share the link with your friends.
+Keep up to date with the latest news and trends around everything regarding Pause Button Therapy and TactileCBT, by visiting our Blog page.
+New in-depth info is added periodically, so make sure you bookmark the page and visit regularly.
+Click here to see what everyone is talking about.
+Feel free to also share the link with your friends.